 At least 1 year of industry experience is recommended

-Experience with molecular biology, particularly cloning, is preferred
+Experience with molecular biology, particularly protein purification, is necessary

 Excitement to learn new techniques and own routine assay execution is essential